Hungary dominates the Junior Men’s Race.

 Tizzy is over for another year but if you want to see fast and exciting racing in a city that dedicates itself to sport and where the party will go on until dawn, then make a note in your diaries.

-Find more details about this event - 2013 Tiszaujvaros ETU Triathlon Junior European Cup
+Related Event: 2013 Tiszaujvaros ETU Triathlon Junior European Cup